 termination.

-The MCO service coordinator must provide an oral explanation of an action recommended by a service planning team.
-The procedure for requesting a fair hearing must be provided orally and in accordance with the member's program requirements.
+The MCO service coordinator must provide a written or verbal explanation of an action recommended by a service planning team.
+The procedure for requesting a fair hearing must be provided verbally and in accordance with the member's program requirements.

-All STAR+PLUS Home and Community Based Services (HCBS) program financial and non-financial eligibility requirements apply.
+All STAR+PLUS and STAR+PLUS Home and Community Based Services (HCBS) program financial and non-financial eligibility requirements apply.
 All existing Medicaid eligibility requirements apply in the CDS option.
-CDS is not a different service; it is a service delivery option.
+CDS is not a service; it is a service delivery option.
 The MCO service coordinator completes all forms currently required for STAR+PLUS HCBS program services, including Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, Form H2060-A, Addendum to Form H2060, and Form H2060-B, Needs Assessment Addendum, as applicable.

-The member using the CDS option must have a back-up system to assure the provision of all authorized personal assistance services (PAS) without a service break, even if there are unexpected changes in personnel.
-The member or legally authorized representative (LAR) must develop and receive approval from the MCO service coordinator for each required service back-up plan in order to participate in the CDS option.
-Refer to Section 8245, Service Back-Up Plans.
+The member using the CDS option must have a back-up plan to assure the provision of all authorized services critical to the member’s health and safety without a service break, even if there are unexpected changes in personnel.
+The CDS employer or designated representative (DR) must develop and receive approval from the MCO service coordinator for each required service back-up plan in order to participate in the CDS option.
+Refer to Section 8231, Service Back-Up Plans.

-If the member hires a nurse to provide services, nurses must operate within their license requirements outlined in the Texas Board of Nursing regulations (Texas Administrative Code, Title 22, Part 11), including registered nurse (RN) or physician oversight, plan of care development for nurses depending on the level of nurse hired, and RN or physician delegation as indicated.

 The MCO service coordinator follows program policy when completing denials or terminations, reductions in services and suspensions.
-The MCO service coordinator must ensure the member fully understands the reasons for actions taken relating to the individual service plan (ISP) and STAR+PLUS HCBS program services, as well as actions that could affect the member's participation in the CDS option.
+The MCO service coordinator must ensure the CDS employer fully understands the reasons for actions taken relating to the individual service plan (ISP) and STAR+PLUS or STAR+PLUS HCBS program services, as well as actions that could affect the member's participation in the CDS option.

+If the CDS employer or DR hires a nurse to provide services, nurses must operate within their license requirements outlined in the Texas Board of Nursing regulations (Texas Administrative Code, Title 22, Part 11), including registered nurse (RN) or physician oversight, plan of care development for nurses depending on the level of nurse hired, and RN or physician delegation, as indicated.